Article I. Name.

 Section 1.
 Membership rights and responsibilities.

 Active membership shall consist of individual members or organizational members who remit dues, and shall carry with it the right to vote, to hold office, and to share in the benefits afforded by the objectives of NASIG.
-Organizations receive three memberships to be used by individuals in the organization.
+Organizations (for-profit or non-profit) receive three memberships to be used by individuals in the organization.
 Each of the three individuals within the member organization is a full member of NASIG with all rights and privileges.
 The organization itself is not a member and cannot vote or otherwise function in NASIG as a collective entity.
 Members shall act in accordance with the stated purposes and policies of NASIG and abstain from actions tending to injure the good name of the organization, disturb its well-being, or hamper its work.
 In cases where infractions occur, the Executive Board may take action as necessary.